ArhamF/ai-interview-assistant/README.md

 2. **AI Processing:**
    - Transcribes audio using OpenAI's Whisper API
-   - Generates contextual responses using GPT-3.5
+   - Generates contextual responses using a vareity of different AI models that can be selected
    - Supports both concise and detailed response modes

 3. **User Interface:**